 In 1997, he sold his stake in the company he founded for only $50,000.
 After Sylvan parted ways with the company, Keurig machines spread to office kitchens and home counters rapidly.
-In the 2015 fiscal year, Keurig sold 10.5 billion K-Cups and earned $4.52 billion in revenue.
+With the recent merger between Keurig Green Mountain and Dr Pepper Snapple completed in July 2018, the newly formed Keurig Dr Pepper boasts approximately $11 billion in combined revenue.

 Sara Blakely’s story of how she got rich is legendary.
 In 1998, she cut the feet out of a pair of pantyhose to create a smooth look for her underwear, and the idea for Spanx was born.

-Blakely hit the ground running — calling manufacturers and creating prototypes to patent her idea.
-But her business really took off when Oprah named Spanx her “product of the year.”
+Blakely hit the ground running by calling manufacturers and creating prototypes to patent her idea.
+But her business really took off in 2000 when Oprah named Spanx her “product of the year.”

 Today, Blakely still owns 100 percent of the company she launched with only $5,000.
-Forbes puts Blakely’s net worth at $1.1 billion as of May 2017.
-And, by the way, she has pledged to give at least half of her wealth to charity.
+Forbes puts Blakely’s net worth at $1.1 billion as of September 2018.
+And, by the way, in 2013, she pledged to give half of her wealth to charity.

-If you start a brilliant company like Red Bull, you could someday have a fortune of over $34 billion.
+If you start a brilliant company like Red Bull, you might someday have a fortune of over $46 billion.

-One of the most profitable “As Seen on TV” products, the official Snuggie is a full-length blanket with holes for your arms and head.
+One of the most profitable “As Seen on TV” products of all time, the official Snuggie is a full-length blanket with holes for your arms and head.
 Though it has several similar competitors, the rapid media blitz after the product launched in 2008 made it a very popular item.

-In the first five years, sales topped $500 million, according to founder and president Scott Boilen.
-His net worth is estimated at $200 million, though it’s not clear how much of that is due only to his creation of the Snuggie.
+In the first five years, Snuggie sales topped $500 million, according to Allstar Products Group CEO Scott Boilen.
+His net worth is estimated at $200 million, per Celebrity Net Worth, though it’s not clear how much of that is due to his creation of the Snuggie.